 This is not the first time we’ve been asked by the internet to choose what we think we’re taking in by way of information?
 I’m not sure where it all started, but for me it was the stripes in the dress back in 2015.

 Apparently it’s not just what we see, it’s what we hear too.
-Do you hear Yanny or Laurel?
+What do you hear in the Yanny or Laurel audio?
 From Twitter, click below:

 What do you hear?!
 Yanny or Laurel pic.twitter.com/jvHhCbMc8I